 Before and during the war, the EU has worked closely with European financial institutions to support Ukraine.
 Since 2014, the European Investment Bank and the European Bank for Reconstruction and Development have mobilised over EUR 10 billion in loans to Ukraine.
-In recent weeks, the European Investment Bank has disbursed EUR 668 million to the Ukrainian budget.
+In the last months, the European Investment Bank has disbursed EUR 668 million (1st package of support for Ukraine under the EIB Ukraine solidarity urgent response) and EUR 1 050 million (under the 2nd package of support for Ukraine under the EIB Ukraine solidarity urgent response) to the Ukrainian budget.
 The EU is also working in close cooperation with the World Bank and the International Monetary Fund, which have been key partners in the Ukrainian efforts since 2014.